Yohji Yamamoto: Career

 Yamamoto debuted in Tokyo in 1977, followed by two more shows; a debut in Paris in 1981 and in New York in 1982.
-His first collection under the label Y's, focused on a collection for women that reflected typical men's garments, with clothes cut in uncluttered shapes with washed fabrics and dark colors.
+His first collection, under the label Y's, focused on womenswear which reflected typical men's garments, with clothes cut in uncluttered shapes with washed fabrics and dark colors.
 In an interview with The New York Times in 1983, Yamamoto said of his designs, "I think that my men's clothes look as good on women as my women's clothing […] When I started designing, I wanted to make men's clothes for women."
 More recently he has expounded: "When I started making clothes for my line Y's in 1977, all I wanted was for women to wear men's clothes.
 I jumped on the idea of designing coats for women.
 It meant something to me – the idea of a coat guarding and hiding a woman's body.
 I wanted to protect the woman's body from something – maybe from men's eyes or a cold wind."

 His main lines, Yohji Yamamoto (women's), Yohji Yamamoto Pour Homme (men's), and Y's, are especially regarded worldwide with runway presentations at each seasonal Paris fashion week.
 These main lines are also available at his flagship stores in Paris, London, and New York and at high-end department stores.
 Other principal lines include REGULATION, Costume d'Homme, and discord, among many other diffusion lines for clothes, jewellery, and accessories.

 Yamamoto is known for an avant-garde spirit in his pieces, frequently creating designs far removed from current trends.
 His signature oversized silhouettes often feature drapery in varying textures.
 Yohji's collections are predominately made in black, a colour which Yamamoto has described as "modest and arrogant at the same time.
 Black is lazy and easy – but mysterious.
 But above all black says this: "I don't bother you – don't bother me"."

 Poor decisions by finance managers pushed the brand into debts of more than US$65 million in 2009, which angered Yamamoto and led to a company restructuring from 2009 to 2010.
 The private equity firm Integral Corp was identified as the Japanese company who will restructure the Yohji Yamamoto brand and by November 2010 the company was out of debt.

 Since its Paris debut in 1981, the Yohji Yamamoto brand has continued to expand its influence through fashion.
 In recent times, it has adapted to changing market demands with a leap into the wider creative field with the introduction of a new project titled WILDSIDE.